 These morals are honed by interacting with others in training.
 Training with others is really the only effective way to gain skill in dealing with attacks.

-Modern iaido training while very interesting and in depth is not concerned with the important facets of sword combat.
+Modern iaido training while very interesting and in depth is not always concerned with the important facets of sword combat.

 Awareness, timing, and distance are integral aspects of weapon combat.
 We don't find this in solo practice of which most modern schools are made up of.
 The kata, of course, contains the training for all three.
 The opponent with serious intent poses great danger.
 Feeling safe does not prepare the person for the mental stress arising from danger in combat.